cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 CloudLinux ELevate project is currently in beta.
 Expect potenital issues, in particular with third-party packages and/or repositories.

 It is **highly** recommended to ensure you have a backup and/or a snapshot of your system before proceeding with the upgrade.
 Ideally, perform a trial run in a sandbox to verify that migration worked as expected before you attempt to migrate a production system.

+We disclaim responsibility for incorrect or improper use of the tool.
+The support team will not be able to help you if you have not followed all the steps described in the documentation or converted a server with a control panel present.
 :::

 :::tip Note
 The ELevate project only supports a subset of package repositories it's aware of.
 It doesn't support external repositories that aren't present in its *list of vendors*.
 Packages from repositories Leapp is unaware of will not be upgraded.

+In particular, machines with panels present are highly likely to encounter problems after the upgrade.

 Please check the (Third-party integration)[https://github.com/AlmaLinux/leapp-repository/tree/almalinux#third-party-integration] section in the linked README for instructions on integrating external repositories.
 :::